Advance the clinical development of emodepside as an anti-parasitic macrofilaricidal treatment

 Next, DNDi will launch a Phase II proof-of-concept clinical trial to investigate the safety and efficacy of emodepside for people living with onchocerciasis.

-- Drug development for the treatment of onchocerciasis: Population pharmacokinetic and adverse events modeling of emodepside.
-PLOS Neglected Tropical Diseases, March 2022
+- 10 March 2022 - Drug development for the treatment of onchocerciasis: Population pharmacokinetic and adverse events modeling of emodepside, PLOS Neglected Tropical Diseases

-- Development of emodepside as a possible adulticidal treatment for human onchocerciasis—The fruit of a successful industrial–academic collaboration.
-PLOS Pathogens, July 2021
+- 22 July 2021 - Development of emodepside as a possible adulticidal treatment for human onchocerciasis—The fruit of a successful industrial–academic collaboration, PLOS Pathogens

-- Safety, tolerability, and pharmacokinetics of emodepside, a potential novel treatment for onchocerciasis (river blindness), in healthy male subjects.
-British Journal of Clinical Pharmacology, March 2021
+- 24 March 2021 - Safety, tolerability, and pharmacokinetics of emodepside, a potential novel treatment for onchocerciasis (river blindness), in healthy male subjects, British Journal of Clinical Pharmacology

 - 9 December 2014 - Bayer and DNDi sign first agreement to develop an innovative oral treatment for human river blindness